cosden/cosden.github.io/about.md

 ### Short Version

-I work at Princeton University as the Manager of *HPC Software Engineering and Performance Tuning* in the [Research Computing Department](https://researchcomputing.princeton.edu).
+I work at Princeton University as the Director of *Research Software Engineering for Computational & Data Science* in the [Research Computing Department](https://researchcomputing.princeton.edu).
 Basically that means I lead the
 [Research Software Engineering Group](https://researchcomputing.princeton.edu/software-engineering).